Who Is Teacher Tapp For?

 After downloading the app, put it on your homepage and click to allow notifications.
 Each day, at around 3.30pm, you will be notified there are new questions to answer.
 Open the app and start tapping.
-That’s it.
+It’s that simple!

 This is great news!
 If you love Teacher Tapp please do:

 The app was created using a grant from The Gatsby Foundation and Nesta.
 It was originally an experiment, which we did in our spare time, and it took a lot of it!
 The experiment has proved a success and since we hit the 2,000 daily users mark, education organisations have increasingly approached us about how they can ask questions or get analysis of past responses.
-To do this, we need to make the model sustainable (so we can pay people to manage the app, the questions and the data) so we are charging organisations to ask questions, for aggregate analysis and to promote their companies.
-However, we will not sell to any third party your personal data, contact details, school-level data, or data that gives away your identity.
+To make Teacher Tapp sustainable (so we can pay people to manage the app, the questions and the data) we charge organisations to ask questions and place adverts.
+However, we do not sell or give away your personal data, contact details, school-level data, or data that gives away your identity.

 Will I know if an organisation has commissioned Teacher Tapp to ask a specific question?